Generative Language Models on Nucleotide Sequences of Human Genes: Experiments and Results

 After using Long Short-Term Memory based models, transformer-based models were the next candidate.
 Actually, most of the procedures were very similar to the previous case.
 For getting input, a layer for learning embedding and position information was used at the beginning.
 Then a single or multiple transformer blocks are used depending on the hyperparameter configuration.
 Lastly, the aim was predicting the next word; because of this, a linear layer with the vocabulary size many units are used with Softmax to get predictions.
 The model architecture is visualized in Figure~\ref{fig:transformerarchitecture}.
 Adam was chosen as the optimizer to use.

 \begingroup

 \endgroup

 Hyperparameter optimization was a crucial component.
 The basic procedure followed is like the following.
 We started with a hyperparameter configuration which looked reasonable.
 After that, if the model was underfitting, relevant hyperparameters are changed so that the model's capacity is increased.
 When overfitting was seen, the opposite is done.
+The details can be seen in Table S2.

 There were four main hyperparameters to play with.
 Embedding dimension, the number of transformer blocks to use transformer feed forward dimension and number of heads to use for a certain transformer block.
 The model was run for 40 epochs for any of these hyperparameter values.
 Then the result where the absolute difference between training and validation perplexities was less than 0.02 was chosen as the result of that hyperparameter trial.
-The corresponding perplexity values obtained for the best model are given in Table \ref{table:transformerresults}
+The corresponding perplexity values obtained for the best model are given in Table \ref{table:transformerresults}.

 Lastly, Tensorflow library \cite{tensorflow}, its high-level API Keras \cite{keras} and its NLP tool KerasNLP \cite{kerasnlp} were very beneficial for implementing stuff related to Deep Learning.
-The best model we obtained had 2,239,737 parameters.
+The best model we obtained had 1,844,988 parameters.

-Lastly, the results obtained for different models based on test set perplexity is visualized in Figure~\ref{fig:testperp} using Matplotlib library \cite{Hunter:2007}.
+The results obtained for different models based on test set perplexity is visualized in Figure~\ref{fig:testperp} using Matplotlib library \cite{Hunter:2007}.

 \begingroup

 \endgroup